Graduate route for University of Westminster students

 If you are not permitted to have dependants with you under your Student visa, for example, you are studying an Undergraduate course, your dependents will be unable to apply to be your dependant under the Graduate route.

-It is important you think about how you are going to support yourself while you are on the Graduate route.
+It is important to think about how you are going to support yourself while you are on the Graduate route.
 You may not find a job immediately, so it is important you have access to enough funds to pay for your living costs while you are looking for work.